curl security process

 If the report is rejected, the team writes to the reporter to explain why.

 If the report is accepted, the team writes to the reporter to let him/her know it is accepted and that they are working on a fix.

 The security team discusses the problem, works out a fix, considers the impact of the problem and suggests a release schedule.
 This discussion should involve the reporter as much as possible.

-The release of the information should be "as soon as possible" and is most often synced with an upcoming release that contains the fix.
-If the reporter, or anyone else, thinks the next planned release is too far away then a separate earlier release for security reasons should be considered.
+The release of the information should be "as soon as possible" and is most often synchronized with an upcoming release that contains the fix.
+If the reporter, or anyone else involved, thinks the next planned release is too far away, then a separate earlier release should be considered.